wso2/docs-mi/en/docs/learn/examples/endpoint-examples/using-websocket-endpoints.md

 ## Example 1: Sending a message from a WebSocket client to a WebSocket endpoint

-If you need to send a message from a WebSocket client to a WebSocket endpoint via WSO2 MI, you need to establish a persistent WebSocket connection from the WebSocket client to WSO2 MI as well as from WSO2 MI to the WebSocket back-end.
+If you need to send a message from a WebSocket client to a WebSocket endpoint via WSO2 MI, you need to establish a persistent WebSocket connection from the WebSocket client to WSO2 MI as well as from WSO2 MI to the WebSocket backend.

-To demonstrate this scenario, you need to create two dispatching sequences: one for client to back-end mediation and another for back-end to client mediation.
+To demonstrate this scenario, you need to create two dispatching sequences: one for client-to-backend mediation and another for backend-to-client mediation.
 Finally, you need to configure the WebSocket inbound endpoint of WSO2 MI to use the created sequences and listen on port 9092.

 For sample synapse configurations, see [WebSocket Inbound]({{base_path}}/learn/examples/inbound-endpoint-examples/inbound-endpoint-secured-websocket).

 If you analyze the log, you will see that a connection from the WebSocket client to WSO2 MI is established, and the sequences are executed by the WebSocket inbound endpoint.
-You will also see that the message sent to the WebSocket server is not transformed, and that the response injected to the out sequence is also not transformed.
+You will also see that the message sent to the WebSocket server is not transformed and that the response injected to the out sequence is also not transformed.

-## Example 2: Sending a message from a HTTP client to a WebSocket endpoint
+## Example 2: Sending a message from an HTTP client to a WebSocket endpoint

-If you need to send a message from a HTTP client to a WebSocket endpoint via the Micro Integrator, you need to establish a persistent WebSocket connection from WSO2 MI to the WebSocket back-end.
+If you need to send a message from an HTTP client to a WebSocket endpoint via the Micro Integrator, you need to establish a persistent WebSocket connection from WSO2 MI to the WebSocket backend.

 To demonstrate this scenario, you need to create two dispatching sequences: one for the client to back-end mediation, and another for the back-end to client mediation.
 Then you need to create a proxy service to call the created sequences.

 ### Synapse configuration
-Following is a sample proxy service configuration that we can used to implement this scenario.
+Following is a sample proxy service configuration that we can use to implement this scenario.
 See the instructions on how to [build and run](#build-and-run) this example.

-Create the sequence for client to backend mediation, sequence for the backend to client mediation, and a proxy service as to call the sequences.
+Create the sequence for client-to-backend mediation, the sequence for the backend-to-client mediation, and a proxy service to call the sequences.

 === "Sequence (Backend Mediation)"
     ```xml